-What is Legionnaire's disease?
+What is Legionnaires disease?

-- Air-conditioning systems and cooling towers of large buildings.
+- Air-conditioning systems and cooling towers of large buildings

-- Hot water tanks.
+- Hot water tanks

-- Humidifiers and mechanical ventilators (breathing machines).
+- Humidifiers and mechanical ventilators (breathing machines)

-- Lakes, ponds, rivers, streams, and thermal pools.
+- Lakes, ponds, rivers, streams, and thermal pools

-- Large plumbing systems and bathroom shower heads.
+- Large plumbing systems and bathroom shower heads

-- Water fountains, ice machines, and vegetable misters.
+- Water fountains, ice machines, and vegetable misters

-- Whirlpool spas and hot tubs.
+- Whirlpool spas and hot tubs

-What increases my risk of getting LD?
+What increases my risk for LD?

 What are the signs and symptoms of LD?

-- Chills, shaking, or fever.
+- Chills, shaking, or fever

-- Decreased appetite and no energy.
+- Decreased appetite and no energy

-- Passing dark or bloody urine.
+- Dark or bloody urine

-- Problems thinking and remembering things.
+- Trouble thinking clearly and remembering things

 How is LD diagnosed?

-- Bronchoscopy: This is a procedure to look inside your airway and learn the cause of your airway or lung condition.
+- Bronchoscopy is a procedure to look inside your airway and learn the cause of your airway or lung condition.
 A bronchoscope (thin tube with a light) is inserted into your mouth and moved down your throat to your airway.
-You may be given medicine to numb your throat and help you relax during the procedure.
-Tissue and fluid may be collected from your airway or lungs to be tested.
+Tissue and fluid may be collected from your airway or lungs and sent to a lab for tests.

 How is LD treated?